binaryphile/docker-pgsql/README.md

 ### Prepping the source

-Edit `prep.sh` to specify the PostgreSQL version you want.
+Edit `prep.sh` and `install.sh` to specify the PostgreSQL version you want.
 The source for your version must be available on the PostgreSQL ftp server.
-You can find the url in the file.
+You can find the url in `prep.sh`.

 Run `./prep.sh`, which will download the sources and untar them.